Parry-Zhuo/DeliberatePracticeTimer/README.md

 ![image](https://github.com/user-attachments/assets/68b9e6a3-1c75-4cb3-a309-27ada0de7a8b)

 **REFLECTION MODE**
-Post-practice, users reflect on their performance to make observations on how the practice went.
+Post-practice, users can finally rest as well as reflect on their performance to make observations on how the practice went.
 This will allow users to correct for mistakes, as well as identify patterns in the future using the datalogging feature

 ![image](https://github.com/user-attachments/assets/175ad7cf-2beb-4612-9dc2-9def5fd5e8ba)